Florida man wins $1M lottery prize after he says someone cut in front of him in line

-TAMPA, Fla.
-(WFLA) — One lucky Florida man credited another person’s behavior for winning a $1 million prize playing a scratch-off lottery game.
+One lucky Florida man credited another person’s behavior for winning a $1 million prize playing a scratch-off lottery game.
+KTLA’s sister station WFLA reports.

 “It was the end of a long day, and I was tired,” 43-year-old Delray Beach resident Stephen Munoz Espinoza told the Florida Lottery.
 “I stopped at Publix and was about to buy a ticket at the machine when a man cut right in front of me.”